 - The standard annual allowance for the current and next tax year (2019/20 & 2020/21) is £40,000.

-- You must earn at least the total amount you wish to contribute in this tax year.
+- Your earned income must be at least the total amount you wish to make personal contributions in this tax year.

-- That last point doesn’t apply if the contribution is being made by your employer (read this article).
+- That last point doesn’t apply if the contribution is being made by your company – more information on this HERE and HERE

-- They are earning more than £40,000 in the 2017/18 tax year and wish to pay a larger personal pension contribution.
+- You’re earning more than £40,000 in the 2019/20 tax year and want to pay a larger personal pension contribution.

-- Their employers want to make a large pension contribution for them.
+- Your employer wants to make a large pension contribution for you.

-- They want to take advantage of higher rate tax relief in a good earnings year.
+- You want to take advantage of higher rate tax relief in a good earnings year.

 - You have to use up the current year’s annual allowance to use carry forward.

-- Unused allowance is used up starting with the earliest year first.
+- Then, unused allowance is used up starting with the earliest year first.

-- If you’ve taken benefits since 2015 you probably won’t be able to use carry forward (check it out because there are a few exceptions).
+- If you’ve taken pension benefits since 2015 you won’t be able to use carry forward except if you meet certain conditions.